jwg4/flask-requests-test-client/README.md

 # Flask Requests Test Client

 This package is an alternative to the flask test client, one which has a very similar interface to the *requests* package.
-This allows the same tests to be re-used against the test client (using this package) and an actual HTTP server (using requests).
+This allows the same tests/monitoring to be re-used against the test client (using this package) and an actual HTTP server (using requests).

 ```
 >>> from flask import Flask, jsonify